google-research/kauldron/docs/konfig_philosophy.md

 cfg = optax.adam(learning_rate=1e-5, b2=0.99)
 ```

-Need to switch adam for a another optimizer ?
-Just write an arbitrarily complex
+Need to switch Adam for another optimizer?
+Just write an arbitrarily complex one
-one in your config:
+in your config:

 ```python
 cfg = optax.chain(